akbinod/akbinod.Tuner/README.md

 <br>Georgia Tech CS-6476: Spring 2021<br>

 <H3>Why?</H3>
 If you're studying Computer Vision, or Reinforcement Learning, hyper-parameter tuning is probably causing you some pain.
-Copying 4 lines into your code will get you a pretty decent hyper-parameter Tuner.
-Take a quick look at the first example below, try it out on your code, and then come back to the rest of this document.
+Importing this component, and copying 3 lines into your code will get you a pretty decent hyper-parameter Tuner.
+Take a quick look at the first example below, and read through to the first stopping point (about 5 minutes in).
+Try it out on your code next, and If the UX works for you, then come back to read the rest of this document.

 ```{python}